opportus/object-mapper/README.md

 *path finders*.
 You can map generically differently typed objects only accordingly to the *path finders* the *map* is composed of.

 If the default *path finders* do not suit your needs, you still can genericize and encapsulate your domain's mapping logic as subtype(s) of `PathFinderInterface`.
 Doing so effectively, you leverage *Object Mapper* to decouple these objects from your mapping logic...
 Indeed, when the mapped objects change, the mapping doesn't.

-Later, we'll cover how to leverage further the *Object Mapper* by encapsulating into a *path finder* dynamic control flow (*check points*) over data being mapped...

 For concrete example of how to implement [`PathFinderInterface`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/PathFinderInterface.php), refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php), [`StaticSourceToDynamicTargetPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticSourceToDynamicTargetPathFinder.php), and
 [`DynamicSourceToStaticTargetPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/DynamicSourceToStaticTargetPathFinder.php)